da-penguin-guy/Virgil/README.md

 # Virgil Protocol 2.0.0

-Virgil is a network protocol for controlling audio devices using JSON-formatted messages over UDP.
+Virgil is a network protocol for controlling audio devices using JSON-formatted messages over TCP.
 It uses mDNS for device discovery and supports real-time parameter control and status monitoring.

 **This is Virgil Protocol 2.0.0**

-In previous versions of the virgil protocol, devices were categorized
+In previous versions of the virgil protocol, devices were categorized in Master/Slave/Server/Client.
+That no longer exists

+# Communication

+All networked communication should occur using the UTF-8 encoding.

+TCP sockets should open when the devices boot up and only close once one of the devices goes offline

+Keep track of the last time a message was received from each device.
+If 2 seconds has gone by without a device message, send a statusRequest on one of your linked channels